 in alternative image formats.

 When running in Internet mode, ShimmerCat runs a special process that we call the changelist daemon.
 This process reads changes on the original assets and uses them to invalidate their matching cache entries.
-In practice, those lists of changes must be created by a different program running where the files are.
+In practice, those lists of changes must be created by a different program.

 How ShimmerCat QS is tested

 Although there never is perfect testing, a good test suite is fundamental for a software enterprise.
 ShimmerCat QS uses three automated testing mechanisms:

 Normal unit testing for several of its components, used the most for components in charge of decoding and encoding data.